Scientists Identify Connection Between Irritable Bowel Syndrome (IBS) and Anxiety Disorders

 Anxiety and IBS are related

-A research team led by Dr. Chris Ejisbouts, a geneticist at the University of Oxford, analyzed the genetic makeup of over 40,000 individuals who had been diagnosed with IBS.
+In a study, a research team led by Dr. Chris Ejisbouts, a geneticist at the University of Oxford, analyzed the genetic makeup of over 40,000 individuals who had been diagnosed with IBS.
 They were also compared with people who didn’t have the disease.
 The genetic information they obtained was from the UK Biobank, which is a place to get data and information about risk factors for diseases and health events.

 Read Also: IBS and Other Inflammatory Bowel Conditions Possibly Related to Mucus Production